A home away from home

-The project, initiated in 2010 in partnership between Better Shelter, the IKEA Foundation and UNHCR, was rolled out on a large scale in 2015 and shelters have been shipped to refugee camps, transit sites and emergency response programs in Europe, Africa, the Middle East and Asia, where they are used not only as temporary shelter but also serve as communal infrastructure such as clinics, classrooms and child friendly spaces.
+The project, initiated in 2010 in partnership between Better Shelter, the IKEA Foundation and UNHCR, was rolled out on a large scale in 2015, and since then, we have provided shelters in refugee camps, transit sites and emergency response programs in Europe, Africa, South America, the Middle East and Asia, where they are used not only as temporary shelter but also serve as communal infrastructure such as clinics, classrooms and child friendly spaces.

 For many million refugees living in camps or temporary settlements, a tent is the only home they have.
 Imagine existing in a never-ending world of insecurity and chaos where your life is on hold.
 You have had to leave your own home, your routines and your everyday life behind.
 Now, all around are thousands of other people just like you, packed so tightly you can hear every conversation, every argument, and every crying child.
 Sanitary conditions are poor.
 Disease is rife.
 You and your family are hungry and have very little opportunity to find work or to earn money.
 As a woman you feel unsafe and you have no way of knowing if this misery will last days, weeks or years.
 Add to this your traumatic memories of violence and war.